benymng/htn-backend-application/README.md

 4. **Group Formation**
    - The users corresponding to the most similar vectors are grouped together.
 This is done in the `/groups/create-group` endpoint, which creates a new group with the given users.

+## Design Choices

+One of the decisions I had to make when designing the API was how to separate the skills from the users.
+Originally, I had the skills as part of the user model but I ultimately decided to create a separate model for the flexibility of querying the skills.
+This was eventually helpful with the group formation portion of the project because I was able to query the number of skills and form the vector accordingly.
+Additionally, by creating a separate table for the skills, additional metrics are able to be tracked such as the number of users with certain skills.
+In the context of a hackathon, I thought that this would be helpful for event planning and narrowing down what speeches would be most relevant to the participants!

 ## File Structure

 - **`index.js`**: Main application entry point.
 Initializes the Express server and MongoDB connection.